lochungtin/portfolio/README.md

 This is a simple website to host my:

-- personal information
+- Personal Information
-- projects
+- Projects
-- achievements.
+- Achievements.

 The most notable feature is the projects page and how individual project's content is displayed.
 A **Dynamic Content Loading System** is created using a stack-based architecture to procedurally generate HTML tags and its corresponding content.
 Below is the full documentation of the dynamic content loading algorithm.